 Cancellation reason: Lack of use, interest, or motivation

-Some members will leave telling you that they didn’t get enough use out of their membership investment.
-Or that they lost interest or motivation to visit.
+Some members will leave telling you that they’ve not got enough use out of their membership investment.
+Or that they’ve lost interest or motivation to visit.

 What to do:

-• Identify if there are any segments you can prioritise targeting.
+• For digital cancellation requests, identify any segments you can prioritise targeting.
 For example, is a specific demographic group most likely to stop using their membership soon after joining.
 Or maybe you can identify a specific reason (for example if members say they got ‘no enjoyment’ from visiting)

 • Once you’ve identified a specific segment of this group to follow up with, ask them if there’s anything else you could have done to support them.
 How you get in touch will depend on the demographics and size of the group